-PEP funds and services both new and existing manufactured or mobile homes that are located within communities nationwide.
+PEP funds and services both new and existing manufactured or mobile homes, that are located within communities, nationwide.
 That said, PEP does not offer financing for land owned units, so be mindful of that when you are pursuing their available programs.

 For example, USDA or Rural Development loan programs have been around since the 1930s and were originally used for on-farm housing.
 In regard to manufactured homes, USDA loans are a great option as they require no down payment and are willing to finance up to 100 percent of the appraised value of your future mobile home.

 FHA Mortgages (Title II and Title I loans)

-FHA loans have no maximum income requirement, which obviously is helpful.
+FHA mortgages have no maximum income requirement, which obviously is helpful.
 However, the caveat here is that an FHA loan is not actually a home loan; rather, the government has insured your loan.
 Usually, lenders prefer homebuyers that are FHA-approved because they benefit from mortgages being backed by the government.

 There are two common types of FHA loans that you will see when dealing with manufactured housing.
 The first is an FHA Title II loan, which requires a 3.5 percent down payment and offers up to a 30-year loan term.
-However, a Title II loan is used to purchase both the mobile residence and the land it sits on (this is essentially a real estate loan).
+However, a Title II loan is used to purchase both the mobile home and the land it sits on (this is essentially a real estate loan).
 Thus, this FHA loan would not be applicable if you are looking at a manufactured home on leased land.